1. Introduction

 Key Bindings connect key combinations with the actions they perform.
 See Key Bindings for more details.

 A Selector is a string that is evaluated against the current Scope, and triggers a True or False result based on that evaluation.
-Its use is to determine whether a particular ‘thing’ is applicable based on the nature of the current caret location, i.e. its Scope.
+Its use is to determine whether a particular ‘thing’ (e.g. a key binding or menu item) is currently applicable based on the nature of the current caret location, i.e. its Scope.

-If you’re familiar with CSS, Sublime Text Selectors behave like selectors in a CSS file: they are a very efficient method of determining whether something “applies” or not.
+If you’re familiar with CSS, Sublime Text Selectors behave like selectors in a CSS file: they are an efficient method of determining whether something “applies” or not.

 See Scope, Selectors and Context for more details.

-A Context is an optional element of a Key Binding, that uses the key “context” in the Key Binding dictionary object.
+A Context is an optional element of a Key Binding dictionary object with “context” as its key.
 When present, it provides a possibly-complex condition under which that key combination can be applied.
+Contexts may use a Selector, but can also be comprised of many other tests that are not Selectors.

 Some commands are implemented in the editor’s core, but the remainder are provided through Plugins, which means you can view and customize their source code and behavior.
 Every command (including built-in ones) can be called from a Plugin.